matheusfrancisco/matheusfrancisco/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Typescript and Python.
+- 🔭 I’m currently working on [Gupy](https://tech-career.gupy.io/).
+- 🔭 I’m love code with: Python, Clojure, Typescript.
 - 🌱 I’m currently learning IA, Clojure, Software Architecture, .
+- 🌱 I'm also streaming about tech on [Xico-labs](https://www.twitch.tv/xicolabs) .